manyamalik3112/ai-career-advisor/README.md

 ## 🚀 Overview

-This project is an interactive **data analytics + career recommendation system** that analyzes Data Science job trends in India and suggests personalized career paths based on user skills.
+An interactive **data analytics and career recommendation system** that analyzes Data Science job trends in India and provides personalized career suggestions based on user skills.

-It combines **data analysis, visualization, and rule-based AI logic** to simulate how real-world career recommendation systems work.
+The project combines **data analysis, visualization, and rule-based recommendation logic** to simulate real-world career advisory systems.

 ---

 ## 🎯 Problem Statement

-Students often struggle to:
+Students often lack clarity on:

-* Understand salary trends across data roles
+* Salary trends across data roles
-* Identify which role matches their skills
+* Which career path matches their skills
-* Know what skills they are missing
+* What skills they need to improve

-This project solves that by providing **data-driven career insights + recommendations**.
+This project addresses these gaps using **data-driven insights and intelligent recommendations**.

 ---

-## ⚙️ Features
+## ⚙️ Key Features

 ### 📊 Data Analysis Dashboard